stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

   print template
 ```

-Note that the TH helpers only work with GHC 8 for now. (**More here…**)
+*Note that the TH helpers only work with GHC 8 for now.*

 ## Rendering

-There is just one function that you need to know to render your template —
+There is just one function that you need to render your template —
 `renderMustache`.
 Its type signature looks like this:

 ```haskell